How Long Does Honey Last?

 You do not want your honey to be fermenting, but the changes that we have mentioned actually indicate to you that the honey is of high quality and is most likely raw and unpasteurized.
 We shall get to this point shortly, but basically, pasteurization is where honey is processed to destroy natural yeasts.

 Read more...
-Does Honey Need To Be Refrigerated?
+What Does Honey Taste Like?

 The honey will resultantly stay smoother for a greater length of time, and it will also remove any natural debris from the comb.
 However, not everybody favors this process, especially since it does not actually make honey “safer” or purer.
 It is a process where instead, the honey loses much of its richness.